Jrheldmann/covidAnalysisHousing/README.md

 ## Overview
 ### Selected Topic

-Team Starfall has chosed to develop a machine learning model to predict the change in housing prices in a given U.S. county based on the number of local COVID cases.
+Team Starfall has chosen to develop a machine learning model to predict the change in housing prices in a given U.S. county based on the number of local COVID cases.
 Demographic data for each county will also be taken into consideration.
 In the U.S., there is a wide variety of socioeconomic statuses and pre-existing housing market conditions in a given county.
 Because buying or selling a home is such a major life event and financial strain, these demographic data must be included because we expect that the predictive power of any model will likely vary from county to county based on some of these factors.

 ### Selection Rationale